These incredible Gluten Free Lemon Brownies are topped with creamy lemonade icing. They are decadent, flavorful, and so easy to make!

 HINT: Partially melt the butter so it mixes in more easily.

 Step 3: Pour the wet ingredients into the dry ingredients.
-Mix with a spoon to blend them together.
+Mix with a spoon to combine them.

-NOTE: You can also use a standing mixer if you prefer.
+๐ Sandi Says: You can also use a standing mixer to mix the dough if you prefer.

 Step 4: This is what your lemon brownie batter should look like.

-Step 5: Line your 8×8 baking pan with parchment paper and dump the batter in.
+Step 5: Line your 8×8 metal baking pan with parchment paper and dump the batter in.

 Step 6: Use a spoon to spread the batter evenly in the pan.
 This can be a bit tricky, so don’t worry if your top isn’t perfectly smooth.
 You can get the top of the spoon with a little water to make it easier.
 The lemonade glaze will cover the uneven parts.

-Bake the brownies for 20-22 minutes at 350º F. Remove from the oven and allow the gluten free lemon brownies to cool.
+Bake the brownies for 20-25 minutes at 350ยบ F. Remove from the oven and allow the gluten free lemon brownies to cool.

 Step 7: Add the powdered sugar and lemon juice to a bowl.
 Whisk to blend the glaze.